UN says renewed tribal clashes kill 13 in southern Sudan | Law-Order

 Government offices and the town's market were closed, making it difficult for its residents to get their daily needs, it said.
 Authorities also imposed restrictions on people's movements in the area amid fears of revenge attacks, it said.

-The UN migration agency said the Jabalaween tribe, which is on the side of the Brita group, expelled its rivals, the Hausa, from the area, which has been inaccessible to humanitarian agencies.
+The UN migration agency said the Jabalaween tribe, who are on the side of Brita group, expelled their rivals, the Hausa, from the area, which has been inaccessible to humanitarian agencies.

 The military's takeover removed a civilian-led Western backed government, upending the country's short-lived transition to democracy after nearly three decades of repressive rule by autocrat Omar al-Bashir.